-If required, medical facilities will be evacuated to facilities outside the vulnerable zone using hospital transportation supplemented by countyprovided vans and school buses.
+If required, medical facilities will be evacuated to facilities outside the vulnerable zone using hospital transportation supplemented by any additional means of transportation that can be provided.

 10.4.6 Incarceration Facilities

 Prisoners and inmates of incarceration facilities will be evacuated to temporary housing.
 County transportation will be provided.